Blockchain ticketing platform: what we built for BCOLBD 2021

 Gradual Onboarding: Users can start with simple email/password authentication before gradually adopting more advanced security features, creating a smooth adoption curve.

-As the platform matures, governance gradually shifts to stakeholders:
+As the system matures, governance can shift toward stakeholders:

 Fee Structures: Adjusting platform fees and royalty distributions to ensure sustainability while remaining competitive.